djaus2/Soft-ata/README.md

  > See https://github.com/djaus2/Soft-ata/blob/master/Grove.md

 ## Latest

-- See **Repository Status** below.
+_See **Repository Status** below._

+- Added Potentiometer-Relay Test to Console app.
+  - Also menu at start to select test.
 - Added Grove Ultrasonic Ranger sensor
-  - Added specific Analog devices API as above.
-  - Added 2  Displays and 2 Console test app
-    -  FreeNove(Adafruit) Neopixle8
-    -  Grove LCD RGB Backlight (LCD1602)
-    - For Displays there is a Misc command with various sub commands

-  - Grove Display API added as above
+- _More:_ See Repository Status

 ## Blog Post